OliverAbdulrahim/linux-for-blade-14/README.md

 git clone https://github.com/OliverAbdulrahim/linux-fixes-blade-14.git
 ```

-If you get a message like `bash: git: command not found`, run the following:
+If you get a message like `git: command not found`, run the following:

 ```shell
 sudo apt-get install git